donadigo/TMInterfacePublic/docs.md

 * `draw_game` - Disables or enables drawing of the game.
 Setting this to `false` will not disable drawing of widgets provided by TMInterface or the console itself.
 By default this is `true`.

-* `simulation_priority` - Specifies what process priority should be used for the game process when a simulation is playing out.
+* `sim_priority` - Specifies what process priority should be used for the game process when a simulation is playing out.
 The following values are available:
     - `none` - normal priority
     - `high` - high priority
     - `realtime` - realtime priority

     By default this is `none`.

+* `sim_debug` - Enables a debug mode for simulations in which the game runs all game-related systems, such as input, graphics and sound.
+In this mode TMInterface will enable the game camera and perform modifications in the game scene to make it able to view the simulation play-out live.
+Note that in debug mode, the simulation will take longer time because of additional overhead.
+You can modify the simulation speed by setting `sim_speed`.

+* `sim_speed` - Modifies the simulation speed in debug mode.
+This is not the same as the `speed` variable, which controls the speed of the entire game.
+By default, this is equal to `5` which is also what the game uses for simulation by default.
+This variable does not affect anything when `sim_debug` is `false`.

+* `sim_show_valid_window` - If set to `false`, TMInterface will hide the "Validating" message window while simulating the race. `true` by default.

 * `random_seed` - Unfinished.
-* `background` - draws a solid background behind all the widgets, while covering the entire game's screen with a single color.
+* `background` - Draws a solid background behind all the widgets, while covering the entire game's screen with a single color.
 Useful when wanting to key out certain elements like the input viewer.
 To set a new color, provide a hex value like `#FF0000` which is red: `set background #FF0000`.
 * `viz_type` - the vizualization style in which the viewer shows inputs.
 This can be one of the following:
     - `standard` - the standard input viewer
     - `joystick` - a circular joystick vizualization, used exclusively for analog inputs